adey-px/hr-manager/README.md

 ## 3.2 Features Left to Implement
 1. To increase the capability of this application which would allow employees to be able to change their passwords without contacting Support team, in case they can't login to the portal as a result of forgotten password.
-They would be able change their password or create new password through a link that would be sent to their individual's email address.
+They would be able to change their password or create new password through a link that would be sent to their individual's email address.

 2. Live counting of projects and customers with update on customer review to replace the static information on HR Portal Success story on Home page.